GloireIrenge/My_Portfolio/README.md

 # Project Name

-A simple Portofolio project this project includes just few files: the stylesheet file, the html file and other coplementary files
+A simple Portfolio project this project includes just few files: the stylesheet file, the html file and other coplementary files

 ## Built With